intermediate 25-30 minutes

 Goal: Know exactly how AI engines describe your brand, and correct the narrative when it drifts.

-The Latest Mentions section shows the actual prompts where an AI engine mentioned your brand, which engine generated the mention, and when it happened.
+The Latest Brand Mentions section shows the actual prompts where an AI engine mentioned your brand, which engine generated the mention, how the mention was sourced, its current status, and when it was last tested.

 Example: Reading the mention context